Roxborough, Philadelphia: 20th century

 Since the 1950s, most of Philadelphia's major television and FM radio stations have located their transmission towers in Roxborough because of its hilly terrain and high elevation.
-The tallest of these towers, the American Tower, stands approximately 1,250 feet (381m) tall.
+The tallest of these towers, the American Tower, stands approximately 1,250 feet (381 m) tall.
 Public television station "MiND", once called "WYBE", was also formerly located in Upper Roxborough, close to neighboring Andorra.

 The Upper Roxborough Historic District and William Levering School are listed on the National Register of Historic Places.

 Geography

 Roxborough is well-connected to Center City Philadelphia with multiple bus routes and bike lanes reaching the river and downtown area of Philadelphia.
 SEPTA's Manayunk/Norristown Regional Rail line stops in the Wissahickon section of Roxborough, continues through Manayunk, and stops again at the Ivy Ridge station in Roxborough.

-Philadelphia University and St. Joseph's University are nearby.
+Philadelphia University and St. Joseph's University, both located in Philadelphia, are nearby.

 Henry Avenue runs parallel to Ridge Avenue from the border of East Falls and North Philadelphia to Andorra, where it merges into Ridge Avenue.
 Constructed in the 1930s, it was extended in 1959 from Roxborough Avenue to Andorra, and includes several concrete arch bridges.
 One of these bridges, the Wissahickon Memorial Bridge, which crosses over the Wissahickon Creek and Lincoln Drive, includes a pair of box tunnels under the roadway designed to carry a never built extension of the Broad Street Subway into Roxborough.

 Because of the Wissahickon Creek and the park that protects much of its watershed, Roxborough and Manayunk are physically separated from the rest of the city.
 Much of lower Roxborough, consisting of "row homes" and homes dating from the 19th and early 20th centuries, has a historic, urban character.

 Roxborough abuts the Wissahickon Valley Park portion of the Fairmount Park system.
 The park's numerous trails are used by cyclists, runners, walkers, dog owners, and mountain bikers.

 The northwest section of Roxborough is often considered a separate neighborhood called Upper Roxborough.
 Much of the development in this area occurred after 1950, and has a suburban character: larger front lawns, garages, and shopping centers.